 Read more about my Daily Sketches in The Artist’s Life: Daily Sketches.

 Click here to see other daily sketches, and note that I also offer these for sale.
-For a gallery of the ones available for sale, visit my Etsy shop in the “Daily Sketches” section.
+For a gallery of the ones available for sale, visit my website in the “Daily Sketches” section.
 I don’t want to list every single one so I have to decide by my own arbitrary and subjective method if I think someone somewhere would like to buy this sketch.
 Some of them just look like sketches other people would like to have in their home, so those are the ones I post for sale.
-If you don’t see one on Etsy you’d like, send me an e-mail—it might have been sold, or I might just have just thought it wouldn’t be as appealing as another.
+If you don’t see one you’d like, send me an e-mail—it might have been sold, or I might just have just thought it wouldn’t be as appealing as another.